-As a student in the ABET accredited computer engineering program, you will learn a combination of engineering theory and hand’s on skills in labs with stat-of-the-art equipment.
+This program offers a combination of computer science, engineering theory, and hands-on skills in labs with state-of-the-art equipment.
 Class and lab size are kept small to foster student interaction with faculty.
 The majority of program courses are taught by full-time faculty with advanced degrees as well as significant and relevant industry experience.
-When you graduate, you will be prepared for a career in both software development and computer engineering.
-You will also be prepared to pursue a bachelor’s degree in either computer science or computer engineering.

 |ENGL 101C||English Composition||4||0||4|

 |ELET 144C||Embedded Microsystems1||3||3||4|

 |COMM 120C/ ENGL 12oC||Communications or|